CUNY York College

 Final Website Presentation / Final Blog Post Submissions:

 During the scheduled final exam week, you will have the opportunity to create a final presentation of your new website and submit your final reflection blog post.
-This will done in person on 5/19 for the Thursday section & 5/24 for the Tuesday section
+This will be submitted during final exams week.

 Course Activity Descriptions: (to earn weekly points)